 - Wooden, metal, or concrete bench

-- Small structure like a she shed, summer house, pergola, or gazebo
+- Small structures like a shed, summer house, pergola, or gazebo

 As noted, seating can range from a simple spot on the ground to a full-on open-air structure.
 Choose what fits your vision and your budget, and keep in mind your garden can always transform over time.